GeniusVenus/ISD.ICT.20232-20215244.NguyenDucThang/README.md

-# LAB 01 - Requirement Analysis
+# LAB 02 - Use Case Specification

 ## Task

-Use case diagram and outline for all use cases in AIMS project.
+Use case specification for three use cases: "Place Order", "Pay Order", "Rush Order"